 After a week of brainstorming, I decided to go back to a word/name I considered from the very beginning, Finch.
 Finch was the name of the street I grew up on as a child, and the place my entrepreneurial spirit began.
 From my house on Finch, I had my first lemonade stand, vegetable stand, and wood carvings stand.
 The more I thought about it, the more it seemed fitting that Finch should be the name of my new (better) lemonade stand.
 After a bit of brainstorming around that name, I finally landed on Finch Goods Co.

-With just a pen and some paper I worked on the brand persona for Finch Goods Co. using my 5 step branding process I developed.
-Using this process I clearly defined the four elements that make up Finch Goods Co. brand persona:
+With just a pen and some paper, I worked on the brand persona for Finch Goods Co. using my 5-step branding process I developed.
+Using this process, I clearly defined the four elements that make up the Finch Goods Co. brand persona:

-Promise: To make men’s lives better by curating, designing & developing the best in men’s fashion finishings and lifestyle products.
+- Promise: To make men’s lives better by curating, designing, and developing the best in men’s fashion finishings and lifestyle products

 Brand Graphic Assets

-Once I finished refining those elements, I began work on the customer facing side of the brand, the brand graphic assets.
+Once I finished refining those elements, I began to work on the customer-facing side of the brand: The brand graphic assets.

-Once I had my logo, I began to define the other graphic elements that would make up my brand, This included things like fonts, photography style, brand colours etc.
+Once I had my logo, I began to define the other graphic elements that would make up my brand, This included things like fonts, photography style, brand colors etc.

-In this deck, I present my logo, wordmark, font choices, colour choices.
+In this deck, I present my logo, wordmark, font choices, and color choices.
 I do consider my brand deck to be a work in progress.
 It’s not perfect yet, but it has definitely helped me define my direction and style.

 Creating this brand and brand deck has helped me define and refine my direction.
-Moving forward I am really excited to translate this into a website and business.
-Over the holidays, I will be working to translate my brand into my ecommerce website.
+Moving forward, I am really excited to translate this into a website and business.
+Over the holidays, I will be working to translate my brand into an ecommerce website.

-I have started placing orders with several selected wholesalers.
+I have started placing orders with several select wholesalers.
 The challenge right now is that the few brands I intend to carry to start are in between seasons right now.
-I am reluctant to purchase inventory for the tail end of the season when the new seasons products begin shipping Feb.
+I am reluctant to purchase inventory for the tail end of the season when the new season’s products begin shipping Feb.
 1st.